omarshaban02/Face-Recognition-System/README.md

 ## FACE RECOGNITION SYSTEM APPLICATION
 ## Description
-This is a desktop application built with PyQt to .
+This is a face recognition and analysis tool built using PyQt5, OpenCV, and DeepFace.
+It allows users to detect faces, eyes, and smiles, recognize individuals using a PCA model, and analyze attributes like age, gender, and emotion.
+The user-friendly interface enables real-time image processing and visualization.

 ## Table of Contents
 1. [Installation](#installation)